 The mass distribution of a body of rotating particles from the axis of rotation is represented by the moment of inertia.
 The value of the moment of inertia is independent of the forces involved and depends only on the body geometry and position from the axis of rotation.
 The mass moment of inertia for rotation is analogous to mass in linear movement.
 So, the mass moment of inertia for rotation is treated the same way as the mass in linear motion with features like

-- Angular momentum of a body is given by I.ω.
+- The angular momentum of a body is given by I.ω.
 Newton’s Second Law of Motion, when applied to rotating bodies, states that the torque is directly proportional to the rate of change of angular momentum.

 - When a body with the mass moment of inertia (I) is rotated about any given axis, with an angular velocity ω, then it possesses some kinetic energy of rotation given by = 1/2 Iω2

-Moment of Inertia of an Area (I) represents the distribution of points in a cross sectional area with respect to an axis.
-It is also known as second moment of area.
-For an elemental area dA in XY plane the area moment of inertia is mathematically defined as Ix and Iy as shown in Fig. 1 below.
+The moment of Inertia of an Area (I) represents the distribution of points in a cross-sectional area with respect to an axis.
+It is also known as the second moment of area.
+For an elemental area dA in the XY plane, the area moment of inertia is mathematically defined as Ix and Iy as shown in Fig. 1 below.